Loans Mortgages

 Similar to a home equity loan, you may be able to borrow up to 85% of your home’s value.
 However, unlike a home equity loan, HELOCs usually have variable interest rates similar to a credit card.
 As a result, your interest rate can change month to month depending on U.S. economic trends.
 This can lead to lower payments one month and higher payments the next.

-Closing costs and fees vary by lender for both home equity loans and HELOCs.
+Closing costs and fees vary by lender for both HELOCS and home equity loans.
 These can include, but are not limited to appraisal fees, origination fees, notary fees, and title search fees.
 Some lenders might not charge closing costs and fees at all, so comparison shopping is always a good idea.

 Another alternative to consider: